2019 Code of Conduct

 U.S. federal, state and municipal pay-to-play laws restrict personal political contributions by employees of financial services companies.
 Before contributing to, or soliciting on behalf of, a U.S. federal, state or local political candidate, official, political party, political action committee or ballot measure committee, you must obtain approval through the Political Contribution Tracking System.
 In certain jurisdictions, contributions by your spouse or other family members also require preclearance.

 Morgan Stanley as a Firm does not make corporate political contributions in the U.S. Using Firm resources for any political event or political contribution is highly restricted and requires prior approval from LCD and the Government Relations Department.

 You are responsible for confirming that your personal political activity is lawful.
 Never make a political contribution with the intent to influence the award or retention of any Morgan Stanley business.
 Additional information is available through the Political Contributions InfoPage and the Policy on U.S. Political Contributions and Activities.

 U.S. federal banking law imposes limitations and reporting obligations regarding certain Firm investments and activities.
-In particular, you must contact a member of LCD before making certain investments or trades on behalf of the Firm, such as acquiring positions in the securities of U.S. banks, making strategic investments, making investments through Morgan Stanley’s private investment funds or engaging in certain commodities- or real estate-related activities.
+In particular, you must contact a member of LCD before making certain investments or trades on behalf of the Firm, such as acquiring significant positions in the securities of U.S. banks, non-U.S. banks or non-bank financial companies, making strategic investments or acquisitions, making investments through Morgan Stanley’s private investment funds or engaging in certain commodities- or real estate-related activities.
 Consult the Global Permissible Investments and Activities Policy to learn how the Firm complies with these obligations.